Academic Information and Policies

 Student Senate

-The administration and management of the University is vested in the President of the University, under the supervision of the Board of Trustees.
-Although students cannot unilaterally determine or change institutional policy, they are encouraged to initiate and recommend action toward these ends.
+The administration and management of the University are vested in the President of the University, under the supervision of the Board of Trustees.
+Although students cannot unilaterally determine or change institutional policy, they are encouraged to initiate and recommend proposed action toward these ends.

-The Student Senate at Waldorf University provides an opportunity for students to participate in the governance and programming of student life and activities.
-Through these organizations the students can learn to work together for common goals, plan, and organize specific areas of student life.
+The Student Senate at Waldorf University allows students to participate in the governance and programming of student life and activities.
+Through these organizations, students can learn to work together for common goals and plan and organize specific areas of student life.
 The Student Senate accepts all students regardless of race, disability, gender, religion or sexual preference.
 Student Senate also serves as a point of origin for ideas and concerns in relationship to the total college community.
-The faculty and administration recognize requests brought through the Student Senate as meaningful and purposeful.
-Student Senate serves as an official channel of communication between students, administration, and the Forest City community.
+The faculty and administration recognize requests from the Student Senate as meaningful and purposeful.
+Student Senate is an official communication channel between students, administration, and the Forest City community.

 In addition to the Student Senate organization, students are selected to serve as members of committees.
-Student members on certain committees are selected by the Student Senate.
+The Student Senate selects student members on certain committees.

 Presenting a Petition or Concern

-Students are encouraged to use their student organizations as channels of communication to make concerns or recommendations for change.
-Any member of the student body may request to be on the agenda to present ideas to members of these organizations for consideration.
+Students are encouraged to use their student organizations to communicate concerns or recommendations for change.
+Any student body member may request to be on the agenda to present ideas to members of these organizations for consideration.
 Students may request that items be placed on the agenda of Student Senate meetings through the president of the appropriate group.
-Student Senate meetings are open meetings and students may request to be heard at these meetings.
+Student Senate meetings are open, and students may request to be heard.
 Living guideline changes are initiated with Residence Life and/or Student Senate.

 Student Organization Recognition

-All organized groups consisting of three or more members are eligible to be recognized by the Student Senate and by the University.
-The recognition process begins by making an application to the Director of Student Activities or Dean of Students after which the application will be forwarded to the Student Senate for consideration.
-The application shall include a proposed constitution including a statement of purpose and criteria for membership.
+All organized groups of three or more members are eligible to be recognized by the Student Senate and the University.
+The recognition process begins with an application to the Director of Student Activities or Vice President of Student Life/Dean of Students, after which the application is forwarded to the Student Senate for consideration.
+The application shall include a proposed constitution, a statement of purpose and criteria for membership along with rules, regulations, typical activities and named advisor.
 A membership list shall not be required as a condition of institutional recognition.

-Affiliation with an extramural organization should not of itself disqualify a student organization.
-The University guarantees to a recognized student organization benefits in the following rights:
+The University guarantees that a recognized student organization benefits from the following rights:

 • To hold meetings and social events and reserve space on campus.